tanaybhartia/tanaybhartia.github.io/_pages/cv.md

 ---
 layout: archive
-title: "CV"
+title: "Resume"
-permalink: /cv/
+permalink: /resume/
 author_profile: false
 redirect_from:
-  - /resume
+  - /cv
 ---

 {% include base_path %}

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Dual Degree (B.Tech + M.Tech) in Computer Science and Engineering, IIT Kharagpur, 2020 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2019: Software Engineering Intern, Microsoft IDC
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Created an end-to-end High Availability Disaster Recovery (HADR) solution for ensuring reliability, consistency and durability of the Kaizala Address Book using C#.
+  * Successfully developed and tested the new feature on top of the existing solution of Kaizala.
+  * Developed a Resource Health Dashboard to identify the root cause of failures in the live-service.
+  * Created the end-to-end dashboard using C#, Azure Monitor APIs, Angularjs and Highchart.

 * Fall 2015: Research Assistant
   * Github University